mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Narrow the project scope

 If there are eight distinct tasks, they can get to 80% of them.

-The biggest problem with this project has been in scoping.
-You might have guessed, given that I'm six months into a six-week project.

 Initially, the agency and I agreed that the project was just a rebrand.
 We'd create a new logo, color scheme, and font for the website and then evaluate the next steps.
 But then came scope creep.
 The designers kept silently expanding the scope until I found myself halfway through [a full redesign of the website](/retrospectives/2022/01/#tinypilots-new-logo-and-learning-to-work-with-designers).